jschrier/blog/_posts/2023-12-20-For-a-Few-Pixels-More:-A-Page-Oriented-Perspective-on-GPT-4-Vision-for-Scientific-Data-Extraction.md

 ## What should we name this post?

-What are the names of Clint Eastwood cowboy movies?
-Ideally I want to make a pun related to GPT, AI and Vision
+**GPT4> What are the names of Clint Eastwood cowboy movies?
+Ideally I want to make a pun related to GPT, AI and Vision**

 Clint Eastwood is known for his roles in several popular western films.
 Let's gather a list of these movies.
 ![0418nf4m2zrai](img/0418nf4m2zrai.png)